rolandweber/PetrinetFun/README.md

    Replace `...` with the absolute path to your clone of this repository.

-You should see some a Petri net rendered on the page.
+You should see a Petri dossier rendered on the page.
+Links to select markings and areas of interest are to the right.
-There are links to select different Petri nets at the bottom of the page.
+Links to select other dossiers and Petri nets are at the bottom of the page.

 ## Background